Dog of Osu: Description

-The loyal dog, that could not wake up his owner but still kept trying to save his life, soaked himself in a nearby stream and extinguished the fire near Kim.
+The loyal dog, that could not wake up his owner but still kept trying to save his life, jumped into a nearby stream to soak himself and rolled around the flames near Kim to extinguish them.
 The dog repeated this behavior until he saved Kim's life, but died of burns.
 Kim woke up after a while and found that there was a fire and that his dog was burnt to death near him, but that the grassland on and around which he slept was still wet, safe from the fire.
 Kim realized what his dog had done for him, cried bitterly, buried his dog in a nearby sunny place, and stuck his walking staff in front of the grave instead of a tombstone.
-The story states that the wooden staff became a very large tree after several years, resulting in the name of the story (the Tree of a Dog).
+The story states that the wooden staff became a very large zelkova tree after several years, resulting in the name of the story (the Tree of a Dog).
 There still stands a huge tree in Osu-Myun to this day, aged about a thousand years.